peercoin/FindstakeJS/WalletProxyNet/README.md

 ## How to compile app:
 dotnet publish WalletProxy.csproj -c Release --runtime linux-x64 --no-self-contained

-(or use self-contained if there isnt a runtime net 6 installed)
+(or use self-contained if there isnt a runtime sdk net 8 installed)

 ## How to run:
 ~~build with Dockerfile~~